PEtab-dev/petab_test_suite/README.md

 The PEtab test suite comes with a Python package named [petabtests](petabtests) in the homonymous subdirectory.
-It contains a Python functions for generating the tests and evaluating results.
+It contains Python functions for generating the tests and evaluating results.
 This can be installed via

     cd petab_test_suite